Cyclenerd/static_status/README.md

 ![Screenshot](images/Status-Page-Screenshot.jpg)

 In addition to the status web page, there is also a JSON version and an SVG icon.
+With the script `alert.sh` you can be alerted by email, SMS or Pushover in case of a downtime.

 ## Installation